SmartCredit Review: What Is It and Does It Work?

 ScoreBuilder

-Once you understand your current credit, the ScoreBuilder tool can help set you on a path toward bettering it.
+Once you understand your current credit, the ScoreBuilder tool can help set you on a path toward adding points to your score.
 ScoreBuilder will walk you through a number of steps you can take in order to reach a goal score.
 This could include correcting inaccurate information that may be on your credit report, asking for “goodwill removals” of legitimate info that still has a negative impact on your scores, and more.

 Should you need to take any of these steps, you can begin the process from the site.
-Using the “Take Action” button, you can have ScoreMaster write your creditors on your behalf.
+Using the “Take Action” button, you can generate a template letter and have SmartCredit send it to your creditors on your behalf.
 Then, you can track the status of these requests from the ScoreBuilder interface as well.

 ScoreMaster ScoreBoost screenshot